 Board Director: Muhammad Fraser Abdur-Rahim is a former program officer for Africa programs at the U.S. Institute of Peace.

-Mr. Fraser-Rahim's areas of expertise include security sector reform, countering violent extremism (CVE) and community oriented policing in Africa.
-Prior to joining USIP, Mr. Fraser-Rahim worked for the United States Government for more than a decade providing strategic advice and executive branch analytical support on CVE to the White House and the National Security Council.
+Mr. Muhammad Fraser-Rahim's areas of expertise include security sector reform, countering violent extremism (CVE) and community-oriented policing in Africa.
+Prior to joining USIP, Mr. Muhammad Fraser-Abdur-Rahim worked for the United States Government for more than a decade providing strategic advice and executive branch analytical support on CVE to the White House and the National Security Council.
 Mr. Fraser-Rahim has conducted original research in more than 40 countries on the African continent and has worked as a conflict mediator, ESL instructor and adjunct professor on topics related to Africa, CVE and international relations.
 He is a Ph.D. candidate at Howard University in African Studies with a focus on Islamic Thought, Spirituality and Modernity, and holds a master’s degree from Howard University in History, and a bachelor’s degree in History from the College of Charleston, Charleston, SC.

 President: Mr. Amir Muhammad is an accomplished and noted researcher, historian, author, and poet whose works have gained him international recognition.
 Mr. Muhammad is the president, co-founder, and curator of America’s Islamic Heritage Museum a division of Collections & Stories of American Muslims, Inc. (Traveling Exhibit, Archives, & Museum), established in 1996.
 He is among the foremost historians and researchers of the Islamic experience in the United States as well as one of the leading activists in creating public awareness of America’s rich Islamic history.